commontoolsinc/tutorials/install-ct.md

 ```

 ## Run the servers
 You'll need to run two servers (at the same time).
 The first one is the backend server, Toolshed.
-The following command will run toolshed on its default port 8000.
+The following command will run Toolshed on its default port 8000.
 Note: the previous exported environment variables are important only for Toolshed.
 So make sure they are set in this shell instance.
 ```
 $ cd ./packages/toolshed
 $ deno task dev